Kia Ceed review - Interior, design and technology

 In this review

-- 1Kia Ceed reviewThe Kia Ceed is one of the firm’s best-selling cars, and the latest third-generation model is a hatchback front-runner
+- 1Kia Ceed reviewThe Kia Ceed is one of the firm’s best-selling cars, and the latest model is a hatchback front-runner

 - 2Engines, performance and driveThe Ceed delivers a decent drive, although sportier GT Line models offer a firmer set-up